epsylon/collatz/README.md

 ----------

-Collatz: "An unsolved problem in mathematics" - by psy

 #### Info:

  https://en.wikipedia.org/wiki/Collatz_conjecture

 #### Installing:

- The tool runs on many platforms and it requires Python (2.x.y).
+ This tool runs on many platforms and it requires Python (2.x.y).
 To generate graphs, you need to install the following library:

        python-matplotlib - Python based plotting system in a style similar to Matlab